syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### resources.resourceSettings 'object'
 {:#members:resources-resourceSettings}

-It holds the field names of the resources to be bound to the Scheduler and also the dataSource.
+It holds the field names of the resources to be bound to the Schedule and also the dataSource.

 ### resources.resourceSettings.dataSource 'object|array'
 {:#members:resources-resourceSettings-dataSource}

-The dataSource option can accept either JSON object collection or DataManager ([ej.DataManager](http://helpjs.syncfusion.com/js/datamanager/overview)) instance which contains the resources related data.
+The dataSource option accepts either JSON object collection or DataManager ([ej.DataManager](http://helpjs.syncfusion.com/js/datamanager/overview)) instance that contains the resources related data.

 #### Example